CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 1. Navigate to the Observability repository in [GitHub][Download Dashboards].
 1. Click on the `Flow Execution Requests.json` file.
-1. Copy the contents and save locally as `Flow Execution Requests.json`.
+1. Copy the content and save it locally as `Flow Execution Requests.json`.
 1. Using the browser back button, go back up a level to the file list.
 1. Click on the `Platform Health.json` file.
-1. Copy the contents and save locally as `Platform Health.json`.
+1. Copy the content and save it locally as `Platform Health.json`.

 ## Create Folder for Dashboards

 1. Log in to your configured Grafana with a user that has the `Admin` role.
-1. To create a folder click the + icon in the side menu, and then click *Folder*.
+1. To create a folder, click the + icon in the side menu, and then click *Folder*.
 1. Enter a folder name, e.g. *Cortex*.
 1. Click `Create`.

 ## Import Dashboards

 1. Log in to your configured Grafana with a user that has the `Admin` role.
-1. To import a dashboard click the + icon in the side menu, and then click *Import*.
+1. To import a dashboard, click the + icon in the side menu, and then click *Import*.
 1. Click the *Upload JSON file* button.

     {{% alert type="note" title="Note" %}}This button is broken in the Grafana 8.5.3 version and it may be necessary to use your keyboard's *tab* button until the *Upload JSON file* button is highlighted and press *Enter*.{{% /alert %}}

 1. Locate the `Flow Execution Requests.json` file saved locally.
 1. Select the file and click *Open*.
-1. Select the folder in Grafana you wish the dashboard to saved in, e.g. *Cortex*.
+1. Select the folder in Grafana you wish the dashboard to be saved in, e.g. *Cortex*.
 1. Select your configured Loki data source from the dropdown menu.
 1. Click *Import*.
 1. Repeat steps 2 - 8 for the `Platform Health.json` file.